Skip to content

 1. The git folder is the source of truth for pipeline definitions.

-2. The table inventory, which lists all the Flink tables of a project, is used as the foundation to find basic metadata about Flink statemetns.
+2. The table inventory, which lists all the Flink tables of a project, is used as the foundation to find basic metadata about Flink statements.
 It must be created with a simple command like:

 shift_left table build-inventory $PIPELINES